keystonejs/keystone/docs/content/docs/reference/telemetry.md

 ## How to opt-out?

-To opt-out of Keystone device and project telemetry for your user profile, in 1 command, you can use the following:
+To opt-out of Keystone device and project telemetry for your user profile, you can use the following:

 ```bash
 $ keystone telemetry disable